Paulware/BlocklyScriptcraft/README.md

 <br>
 **Installation of Scriptcraft is described: https://github.com/walterhiggins/ScriptCraft#installation**

+**This project has been incorporated into an online lesson plan located: https://sites.google.com/site/multiplayerscratchminecraft/

 Google's Blockly is a web-based, visual programming editor.
 Users can drag blocks together to build programs.
 All code is free and open source.